Sears has 'substantial doubt' that it can survive

 It announced plans to close 150 more stores in January, and its stock hit a post-merger low in February.
 Then the stock rebounded when the company announced a deal with creditors to borrow $140 million more and cut at least $1 billion in operating costs a year, along with reducing its debt and pension obligations by $1.5 billion.

-The "going concern" warning sent shares down about 12% in early trading Wednesday.
+The "going concern" warning sent shares down about 15% in midday trading Wednesday.